logo

 NALA Certification

-NALA, the Paralegal Association, also offers certification through its Certified Paralegal (CP) program for entry-level professionals and its Advanced Certified Paralegal (ACP) program for experienced professionals.
-Passing the CP certification exam earns candidates the right to designate themselves Certified Paralegals (CPs), and passing one or more of the ACP online courses leads to the award of the Advanced Certified Paralegal (ACP) credential.
-Candidates for the Certified Paralegal program must have at least an associate’s degree in paralegal studies if they have no legal work experience.
+NALA, the Paralegal Association, offers a Certified Paralegal (CP) program for entry-level professionals and an Advanced Certified Paralegal (ACP) program for experienced professionals.
+Passing the CP certification exam earns candidates the title Certified Paralegal (CP), and passing one or more of the ACP online courses leads to the Advanced Certified Paralegal (ACP) credential.
+Candidates for the CP program must have at least an associate degree in paralegal studies if they have no legal work experience.
+ACP candidates must have a current CP credential.
 Find out more details on how to obtain these credentials NALA’s website.

 NALS Certification

 NALS, the Association for Legal Professionals, offers three pathways to paralegal certification.
-The Accredited Legal Professional (ALP) certification exam is for students and early career paralegals who have either completed an accredited business/legal course or who have one year of experience.
+The Accredited Legal Professional (ALP) certification exam is for students and early career paralegals who have either completed an accredited business/legal course or have one year of experience.
 The Professional Legal Secretary (PLS) and/or Certified Legal Professional (CLP) credential is also earned by examination.
-PLS/CLP exam candidates must have at least three years of legal work experience, or two years of legal experience plus formal education or another acceptable credential (such as previous ALP certification), to qualify to sit for the exam.
-Finally, the exam for Professional Paralegal (PP) certification is designed for those who have earned a formal education in paralegal studies (at least an associate’s degree from an accredited program with a minimum of 15 credit hours in substantive law), or who qualify through a combination of education and experience.
+PLS/CLP exam candidates must have at least three years of legal work experience or two years of legal experience, plus formal education or another acceptable credential (such as previous ALP certification), to qualify for the exam.
+Finally, the Professional Paralegal (PP) certification exam is designed for those with at least an associate’s degree in paralegal studies from an accredited program with a minimum of 15 credit hours in substantive law or who qualify through a combination of education and experience.
 Detailed eligibility criteria are available on the NALS website.

 NFPA Certification

-The NFPA offers the Paralegal CORE Competency Exam (PCCE) for entry-level paralegals as well as the Paralegal Advanced Competency Exam (PACE) for more experienced paralegals.
-Those who pass the PCCE can refer to themselves as CORE Registered Paralegals (CRPs).
-Passing the PACE leads to Registered Paralegal (RP) certification.
+NFPA offers the entry-level Paralegal CORE Competency Exam (PCCE) leading to the CORE Registered Paralegal (CRP) credential and the Paralegal Advanced Competency Exam (PACE) for more experienced paralegals leading to the Registered Paralegal (RP) credential.
 The minimum qualification to take the PCCE with no prior legal work experience is an associate’s degree in paralegal studies.
 To be eligible to take the PACE for paralegal certification, candidates must have an acceptable combination of education and experience.
 You can read more about the eligibility requirements for these exams on NFPA’s website.

 3. Earn state-level paralegal certification, if available in your state.

-Most states do not require or regulate paralegal certification to work as a paralegal.
+Most states do not regulate the paralegal profession or require certification.
 California is the only state that regulates the profession directly, but states such as Montana and South Dakota have set statewide education and experience requirements for those who wish to work as paralegals.
 Other states offer licenses for specified areas of law.
-For example, Arizona has a Legal Document Preparer certification requirement for those who prepare legal documents without an attorney’s supervision; Utah launched a Licensed Paralegal Practitioner license in 2018; and Washington State has a Limited License Legal Technician Rule.
+For example, Arizona has a Legal Document Preparer certification requirement for those who prepare legal documents without an attorney’s supervision; Utah has a Licensed Paralegal Practitioner license; and Washington State has a Limited License Legal Technician Rule.

-States that have voluntary certification programs (aside from national examinations) as of 2021 include:
+States that have voluntary certification programs (aside from national examinations) include:

 • Delaware